mcastling/mcastling.github.io/NUItutorials/hello-world.md

 ### Build and Run the application

-Use Visual studio on a Windows platform.
+Use Visual Studio on a Windows platform.

 Use Visual Studio Code on Linux.